mikeos-tech/dictionary-sync/README.md

 ---

-11. The program ran be run manually from the command line and if you do this you will need to keep a version of the shell running.
-Run it in the background is refered to as running it as a service., runing in the background you need to use the following comman
+11. Once you have created the unit file you can tell set it up to run automatically, every time the computer starts.

-Execute the following commands:
+To do this run the following commands:

      sudo systemctl daemon-reload
      sudo systemctl start  dic_sync.service